filecoin-project/venus-docs/go-filecoin-tutorial/Mining-Filecoin.md

 ## Start mining

-After daemon has finished syncing the chain, you can create a miner.
+After daemon has finished syncing the chain, you can create a miner and start mining.

-By default, Filecoin nodes are not set up to mine.
-(See [Getting Started](Getting-Started) for how to initialize a Filecoin node).
 Mining blocks on the Filecoin network requires committing storage capacity to the network.
 Blocks are mined, and block rewards earned, in proportion to the amount of storage committed.

-A prospective miner begins by choosing a sector size and pledging collateral.
-A pledge involves sending a message on the Filecoin blockchain.
-Like Ethereum, messages cost "gas" to process, and each message specifies the maximum number of gas units it will consume, and a price per unit in FIL (Filecoin network tokens).
-For now, we can specify some fairly arbitrary numbers for these.
+Start by creating a miner.
+You'll need to include a sector size and pledge collateral.
+You'll also need to include "gas", a small fee to send that pledge message to the Filecoin blockchain.

 1. Create a miner with 100 FIL as collateral, using the default sector size (256MiB), with a message gas price of 0 FIL/unit and limit of 1000 gas units.
 When successful, it returns the miner address of the newly created miner.